Reviews II

 A strong true-crime tale with disturbing noirish undertones and undeniable spiritual flair

-AN ENGROSSING EXAMINATION of an Ozarks triple murder and its strangely sympathetic perpetrator, who avoided execution via the pope’s intervention.
+AN ENGROSSING examination of an Ozarks triple murder and its strangely sympathetic perpetrator, who avoided execution via the pope’s intervention.

 As in his American Exorcism, Cuneo methodically examines a tangled American subculture, rife with extremism and religious fervor.
 Here, he addresses the outlaw archetype that’s endured within southwestern Missouri culture, at odds with the milieu presented to the state’s Branson-bound tourists.